 Talk to somebody

 "There's a huge relationship between mental health and sleep," Dr. Khosla says.
 "People are feeling isolated and alone and maybe their mental health is not doing well, and insomnia is a symptom of that.
 It's important to look at it and be honest with ourselves and say, 'Maybe I'm not as okay as I'm putting out there.'"
-Anxiety can be sneaky — you may not even consciously realise it's what's fuelling your insomnia.
+Anxiety can be sneaky — you may not even consciously realize it's what's fuelling your insomnia.

 If these tips don't help resolve your sleep issues, or if insomnia is something that you've had before and it's worsening, Dr. Khosla recommends reaching out to your medical provider.
 Your shuteye is important to your overall health and to your mental health, so staying on top of it is a must during quarantine.